rishabhc32/skin-lesion-detection/README.md

 # skin-lesion-detection
 Automate skin lesion(Melanoma) diagnosis using opencv

 Melanoma is a skin cancer disease.
 According to stats the number of cases of melanoma is increasing rapidly.
 This melanoma is highly curable if it is detected early.
-So our idea is to automate skin lesion segmentation and diagnosis system using ADCDE parameters.
+So our idea is to automate skin lesion segmentation and diagnosis system using ABCDE parameters.
 A - Asymmetry
 B - Border
 C - Color